rricharz/pi-top-setup/README.md

   sudo apt-get install pt-device-manager
 ```

-> **Important!**
-> If you had installed pt-hub earlier, see at the bottom of this page on how to upgrade your software.

 With the latest release of the pt-device-manager software, it is also possible to install
 the software using Raspbian Lite, even so this is not recommended.
 **If you are using Raspbian Lite, do not turn off or